jlralph/csv-to-api-conversion/README.md

 # csv-to-api-conversion

-A Java 21 application (no external dependencies) that reads a CSV file, parses each row, and (optionally) makes Qualys API calls to manage asset groups.
+A Java 21 application that reads a CSV file, parses each row, and (optionally) makes Qualys API calls to manage asset **tags**.
 The app builds summary maps of owners and contacts to their associated IP addresses, separated by active and deactivated status.
 All summary output and errors are logged to both the console and a file.

 ## Project Setup

 - **Build Tool:** Maven
 - **Java Version:** 21
-- **Dependencies:** None (uses only standard Java libraries)
+- **Dependencies:** JUnit 5, Mockito (for testing), Byte Buddy (transitive, for mocking static methods)

 ## CSV Input Format